Kalmar Franken Citrus Wall Lamp

 Other versions: The Kalmar Franken Citrus wall lamp was also made as a chandelier, a ceiling lamp, a flush mount and several other variations.
 From small to big lamps in all forms and sizes.

 The glass parts of this Kalmar Franken Citrus wall lamp was hand-blown in Murano, Italy.
-Kalmar used glass parts for many lamps in all probability produced by the AV Mazzega company from the Venetian island.
-At that time Carlo Nason designed almost the complete collection for AV Mazzega.
-These glass parts are made in his style.
-Kalmar sold several lamps with a very similar design as the lamps Carlo Nason designed.
+Kalmar used glass parts for many lamps produced by Leucos.
+Sometimes a 048 Murano label can be found on Kalmar lamps.
+Several of them are made in the Carlo Nason style.

 Kalmar Franken KG